blogs.sanpreetsingh.com

 • less pressure protects progress

-This is why Safe Communication Around Intimacy matters so much here.
+This is why gentler conversations about closeness matter so much here.
 If the conversations around intimacy are still tense, blaming, or emotionally unsafe, then even sincere effort can start feeling harder than it needs to.

 Better communication does not guarantee instant closeness.
 But it does make the relationship more capable of repair.